Helder Leal

 User Testing (GP)

 A collaborative Miro board served as the digital canvas for our discovery phase.
 We identified, categorised, and prioritised potential features and improvements crucial to the GP experience based on the feedback from interviews from internal and external Gps.
-This visual brainstorming facilitated a dynamic and comprehensive exploration of ideas.

 Key Insights: